 The Waenhuiskrans solid waste drop-off facility (WDF) is located on Erf 260, Arniston and falls within the site boundary of the closed landfill site.
-Refer to Figure 8 for an aerial image of the site.
+Refer to Figure 12 for an aerial image of the site.
 The WDF was authorised under permit No. 12/9/11/P19 (06 March 2008) issued by the Department of Environmental Affairs and Tourism (now the Department of Environmental Affairs) in terms of Section 20 of the Environmental Conservation Act (No. 73 of 1989).
-The landfill permit was applied for to DEADP and renewed.
+This permit was valid until 06 March 2013, therefore an extension of the existing permit must be applied for with urgency.

-Figure 8.
-Waenhuiskrans Waste Drop-off Facility Site (Source: Google Earth)
+Figure 12 Waenhuiskrans Waste Drop-off Facility Site (source: Aurecon, 2015)

-Overall, the facility is well managed in terms of both waste and environmental obligations.
+Overall the facility is well managed in terms of both waste and environmental obligations.
 The site is also generally neat and tidy and access and site boundaries are well maintained.
 The following actions/items are required:

-- Extension of permit;

-- Accident Management Plan;
+- Extension of permit; - Accident Management Plan;

 - Emergency Preparedness Plan;

 - Annual internal audits;

 - Biennial external audits; and

 - Accurate reporting on volumes of waste.